-Electronic devices, including cellular phones, smartwatches, speakers, electronic translators, and headphones must be secured in a closed container, such as a backpack.
-Devices must be turned off (and not, for example, simply set on vibration mode) during any examination.
+Electronic devices, including cellular phones, smartwatches, speakers, electronic translators, and headphones must be turned off (and not, for example, simply set on vibration mode) during any examination.

 Note: even if a student does not answer a ringing cell phone during an exam, it can be considered academic dishonesty for not having it turned off.